MetalMooseFRC/MetalMoose2018/IDEAS.md

 # Robotics TO-DO
+- On the top are the easier/higher priory ones

 ## Drive Station
+- Install PuTTY
+- Install 7-Zip
 - Synchronization
-- Installing putty
-- Install 7-Zip
+- Fix the wiring inside
+- Correctly velcro the drive station laptops, controllers
 - RGB + RPi stripes, depending on a variable (sound?)
-- Correctly velcro the drive station laptops, controllers
-- Fix the wiring inside

 ## Autonomous
 - Command for driving and turning